pravblockc/GS_Exercise2/README.md

 # Steps to run the script

-`terraform init`
+- `terraform init`
-'terraform plan` for sanity test
+- `terraform plan` for sanity test
-`terraform apply' for configuration
+- `terraform apply` for configuration
-'terraform destroy` to destroy the created instance etc
+- `terraform destroy` to destroy the created instance etc